-- 6.9.1 No deadwood or vegetation was recorded on site which would provide an important resource for invertebrates in the local area.
-Habitats adjacent to the site have a much greater potential to be attractive to a range of invertebrate species. - 6.9.2 The plant species assemblages found on site are not representative of those found in sites which are designated for their invertebrate interest. - 6.9.3 Given the poor quality habitats contained within the site in comparison to the wider area, it is not considered that this site is of any local significance for invertebrates.
+- 6.9.1 No deadwood or vegetation was recorded within the core development area which would provide an important resource for invertebrates in the local area.
+Habitats local to the site, including woodland and running water, have a much greater potential to be attractive to a range of invertebrate species. - 6.9.2 The plant species assemblages found on site are not representative of those found in sites which are designated for their invertebrate interest. - 6.9.3 Given the poor quality habitats contained within the site in comparison to the wider area, it is not considered that this site is of any local significance for invertebrates.